Ereniemis/rm330/README.md

 The /omni_device/ folder contains the omni style device tree

-The /twrp_device/ folder contains the omni style device tree to build the TWRP using for example the minimal manifest TWRP AOSP https://github.com/minimal-manifest-twrp/platform_manifest_twrp_aosp/tree/twrp-11
+The /twrp_device/ folder contains the twrp style device tree to build the TWRP using for example the minimal manifest TWRP AOSP https://github.com/minimal-manifest-twrp/platform_manifest_twrp_aosp/tree/twrp-11

 The /rm330_touchscreen_driver/ contains Himax_firmware.bin which is the driver for TWRP so the touchscreen would work.